mpv-player/mpv/DOCS/man/input.rst

 which will be fixed later.
 Using the ``async`` prefix makes them run the file saving code in a detached manner.

+Currently the following commands have different waiting characteristics with sync vs. async: sub-add, audio-add

 Input Sections
 --------------